RedisLabs/redislabs-docs/content/rs/installing-upgrading/downloading-installing.md

 situation is detected, the admin needs to knowingly assume the risk of proceeding and not waiting.

-Info: While \`sudo ./install.sh -y\` or using an answers file does not perform the steps necessary for Redis on Flash or creating a cluster.
+Note: While `sudo ./install.sh -y` or using an answers file does not perform the steps necessary for Redis on Flash or creating a cluster.
 That part of each node's install still has to be done and potentially automated separately.